 Very large graphs require too much RAM for processing on some machines.
 In a graph containing billions of nodes and edges, loading the entire structure into RAM is rarely feasible.
 This implementation uses disk space for storing representations of each graph.
-While this is slower than computing on RAM, it allows this algorithm to scale to graphs of enormous size while only taking a small amount of RAM.
-Local benchmarking resulting in a plateau of approximately 100MB of RAM consumption for arbitrarily sized networks.
-If your graph is small enough to fit into RAM, consider using the LP_igraph() function instead.
+While this is slower than computing on RAM, it allows this algorithm to scale to graphs of enormous size while only using a comparatively small amount of memory.
+See "Memory Consumption" for details on the total disk/memory consumption of ExoLabel.